Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 Professional clean cost: $220–$250

 Conclusion for this system: A single annual clean recovers approximately its full cost — every year.
+So is solar panel cleaning worth it?
+Absolutely.

 And that’s based on conservative 18% loss.
 Systems near dust sources, with heavy bird activity, or that haven’t been cleaned in 2+ years can see much higher losses, making the ROI even more compelling.